linfei2/Komputronik-scraper/README.md

 # Komputronik-scraper

-A program scraping data from every product page of gaming computers category on komputronik.pl.
+A program scraping data from every product page of [Komputronik](https://www.komputronik.pl) gaming computers category and saving it to csv file.

 #### To run:
 ```